What is the Defence and Veterans' Service Commission?

 - systemic factors relating to the Australian Government’s administration of policies, programs, systems and practices that contribute to suicide and suicidality among serving and ex-serving ADF members; and

-Oversee, inquire into and report on the Australian Government's implementation of the Government's response to the recommendations of the Royal Commission into Defence and Veteran Suicide.
+- Inquire into and report on the Australian Government’s implementation of the Government’s response to the recommendations of the Royal Commission into Defence and Veteran Suicide.

 The Commissioner will also:

-- improve supports for serving and ex-serving ADF members;
+- Improve supports for serving and ex-serving ADF members

-- conduct inquiries and advise on matters requested by the Minister; and
+- Conduct inquiries and advise on matters requested by the Minister, and

 What the Commissioner cannot do